Cherry Chocolate Chunk Muffins

 For muffins, however, fresh cherries are perfect.

-The muffin base is easy: melted butter, milk, eggs, flour, sugar, baking powder.
+The muffin base is easy: melted butter, milk, eggs, flour, sugar, and baking powder.
 Normal muffin ingredients.
 To this, we’ll fold in chopped fresh cherries (sweet or sour cherries work!) and chopped dark chocolate.
 Chocolate can easily overpower cherries, which is why we’re using a vanilla-based recipe and adding chocolate chunks.

 And the best part of this cherry chocolate chunk muffin?
 It only requires 1 cup of chopped cherries.
 So unlike a pie, you still have lots of leftover cherries for eating raw.